+Room 374, Kansas Judicial Center 301 West Tenth Street Topeka, KS 66612 913-296-322 9

+Complai nt against a j udge

+Person making the complaint

+Address

-Room 374, Kansas Judicial Center 301 West Tenth Street Topeka, KS 66612 913-296-3229 Complaint against a judge Person making the complaint Address City, State, Zip Code Phone number I would like to file a complaint against: Name of Judge: Type of Judge (if known) County or City Details and specifics of complaint: Please state all specific facts and circumstances which you believe constitute judicial misconduct or disability.
-Include any details, names, dates, places, addresses, and telephone numbers which will assist the commission in its evaluation and investigation of this complaint.
-Also include any documents, letters or other materials related to the complaint.
-Identify the names and addresses of any witnesses.
-Keep a copy of everything you submit for your records.
+City, State, Zip Code Pho one number

+I would like to file a complaint aga Name of Judge:

+Type of Judge (if known) County or City

+constitute judicial misconduct or disability.
+Include which will assist the commission in its evaluation a or other materials related to the complaint.
+Identify you submit for your records. and investigation of this co emplaint.
+Also include any de ocuments, letters